freeCodeCamp/guide/src/pages/javascript/loops/for-in-loop/index.md

 ---
 title: For...In Loop
 ---
-The `for..in` statement iterates over the enumerable properties of an object, in arbitrary order.
+The `for...in` statement iterates over the enumerable properties of an object, in arbitrary order.
 For each distinct property, statements can be executed.

     for (variable in object) {
     ...